Brie de Melun may be the oldest of all the types of Brie cheeses.

 Brie de Melun is made from raw cow’s milk.
-The milk is heated only once, 30 C (86 F.) Then it is allowed to sit and form curd for at least 18 hours.
-The curd is packed by hand into moulds are 12 cm (4 3/4 inches) tall.
+The milk is heated only once, to 30 C (86 F.) Then it is allowed to sit and form curd for at least 18 hours.
+The curd is packed by hand into moulds that are 12 cm (4 ¾ inches) tall.
 The moulds are turned several times for draining for the first few days.
 They are salted on one side with dry salt, then on the next day salted on the other side.
-They are aged in this way for at least 4 weeks, counting from the day it was made, but are best aged for at least 7 weeks.
+They are aged in this way for at least 4 weeks, counting from the day they were made, but are best aged for at least 7 weeks.

 Brie de Melun can be made anywhere in the département of Seine-et-Marne, in Aube (cantons of Marcilly-le-Hayer and de Nogent-sur-Seine), and in Yonne (cantons of Cheroy, Sergines and Pont-sur-Yonne.)
 Melun itself is located in Seine & Marne.

 The cheeses may be aged by two producers; the “Société Fromagère de la Brie à Saint Siméon”, or by the “SARL Loiseau à Achères-la-forêt.”

 Standards for Brie de Melun are maintained by the “Syndicat Interprofessionnel de Défense du Brie de Melun” in Melun, Seine & Marne, France.